theblacksmith/compass-import_once/README.md

+# This project is deprecated.
+There is now an [official plugin](https://github.com/chriseppstein/compass/blob/master/import-once/README.md) and you should use it

-# Compass Import Once Plugin
+## Compass Import Once Plugin

 This gem makes [Sass Import Once][sass-import_once] work with compass while [this issue](https://github.com/chriseppstein/compass/pull/1140) isn't fixed.